What Is Kidney Disease?

 - swollen feet/ankles

-- puffiness around eyes in morning
+- puffiness around the eyes in the morning

 - dry, scaly skin

-- increased urination, especially during the late evening
+- frequent urination, especially late at night

-Severe symptoms that could indicate that your kidney disease is
+Severe symptoms that could mean your kidney disease is

 - loss of appetite